jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 1) Show the output of the df -H command displaying the two new successful mountpoints
 1) Edit the /etc/fstab file to make these two mountpoints automount at boot
 1) Follow the example in the book under the ZFS header to create a ZFS mirror pool.
 To complete this add two additional Virtual hard drives.
 Follow the steps outlined in the script, present a screen shot containing the output of lsblk, zfs list, and df -H | grep tank
+1) From the BTRFS tutorial: [https://btrfs.wiki.kernel.org/index.php/Using_Btrfs_with_Multiple_Devices](https://btrfs.wiki.kernel.org/index.php/Using_Btrfs_with_Multiple_Devices "BTRFS")
+a) You will have to install the btrfs tools relevant to your operating system (either Ubuntu or Fedora)
+b) Create 3 additional partitions of 2 GB size and 1 of 4 GB size
+c) use ```lsblk``` to list these partitions
+d) use mkfs.btrfs -d raid0  to create a 3 disk stripe (leave 1 out)
+e) use any device as your mountpoint for btrfs
+f) df -H
+g) Add the fourth device (4 GB size) to the btrfs stripe
+h) Then balance the metadata
+i) df -H
+j) Remove one of the devices
+k) df -H
+1) Add a line in your /etc/fstab to mount this btrfs stripe at boot, reboot and see if it works by typing df -H
+1) Using an entirely newly created virtual disk, create an XFS based filesystem and mount-point, show the command to mount the XFS partition.
+a) You need to install the XFS filesystem tools relevant to your operating system (either Ubuntu or Fedora)
+1) Show the entry in /etc/fstab to mount the XFS partition.
+1) Use the ```du``` command to find and list the size of the Denyhosts directory you cloned in the previous chapter.

 #### Footnotes

 [^122]: [http://tldp.org/HOWTO/Partition/fdisk_partitioning.html](http://tldp.org/HOWTO/Partition/fdisk_partitioning.html)